Tier 2 ICT to ILR

 When can I apply to become a British citizen?

 Once your Indefinite Leave to Remain (ILR) application has been accepted you will need to remain in the country for at least 12 months.
 Once you have built up this 12 month period you will be eligible to try and become a British citizen.
-For more information on becoming a British citizen get in touch and we will be able to help you.
+For more information on becoming a British citizen get in touch with our Immigration lawyers and we will be able to help you.

 Where can I go for more help?